ChrisDuffley/stationPlaylist/readme.md

 * Added a column search dialog (command unassigned) to find text in specific columns such as artist or part of file name.
 * Added ability to reorder track column announcement and to suppress announcement of specific columns if "use screen order" is unchecked from add-on settings dialog.
 Use "manage column announcement" dialog to reorder columns.
 * Added a setting in add-on settings dialog to configure alarm notification (beep, message or both).
+* You can now use Track Dial toggle command in Studio to toggle Track Dial in Track Tool provided that you didn't assign a command to toggle Track Dial in Track Tool.
 * Added ability to use SPL Controller layer command to invoke SPL Assistant layer (configurable from advanced Settings dialog found in add-on settings dialog).
 * In SAM Encoders, settings such as focusing to Studio when connected is now remembered.
 * It is now possible to view various columns from encoder window (such as encoder connection status) via Control+NVDA+number command; consult the encoder commands above.